NU Hospitals is the only hospital to have a separate department catering to male patients with infertility and impotence.

 Aided by sophisticated equipment, the department has introduced sperm function study – an accurate way to predict the fertility potential.
 This division has started a semen cryopreservation and a cryo-banking unit to facilitate sperm storage and to provide samples to patients with severe sperm defects.
 It has also performed several penile prosthesis implantations.

 - Impotence (Erectile Dysfunction): Impotence is the chronic inability to have an erection that is rigid enough, and that can be sustained for a long enough period, to complete sexual intercourse for at least half of the times sexual intercourse takes place.
 Erectile dysfunction is a common, treatable condition.

 For further information click the link: Erectile Dysfunction

 Diagnosis & Tests

 A man’s inability to have and maintain an erection can be caused by many disorders.
-The causes can be either physical or psychological and the resulting impotence can be categorised as physical impotence and psychological impotence respectively
+The causes can be either physical or psychological and the resulting impotence can be categorized as physical impotence and psychological impotence respectively.

 For further information click the link: Impotence

 - Physical Impotence: : may result from damage to the nerves or the blood vessels that control the flow of blood to the penis.
 It may also be caused by problems with hormones – substances in the bloodstream that affect or control the activity of some organs.

 - Psychological Impotence: can be the result of fear, stress, worry, anger or frustration.
 Often, this type of impotence develops from ‘performance anxiety’ – a man’s fear that he won’t perform well during sexual intercourse.
 Stress caused by problems on the job, marital problems or financial difficulties can also lead to this type of impotence.

 - Stress and anxiety at work or at home